Côte d'Ivoire

 2021

-WORK BEGAN
+WORK STARTED

 The pilot aims to build a foundation for full reparation starting at the community level, by providing a base for survivors to advocate for expanded government support and acknowledgment.

-— Survivor, Côte d'Ivoire
+More from Côte d'Ivoire